-Marihime strawberries were created at the Wakayama Prefectural Agricultural Experiment Station in Wakayama, Japan.
-The strawberry was developed from a cross between sachinoka and akihime varieties and was officially registered as a new cultivar in 2010.
-Today Marihime strawberries are still grown in the Wakayama prefecture and are sold in local markets and specialty grocers.
+Marihime strawberries were developed by the Wakayama Prefectural Agricultural Experiment Station in the Wakayama Prefecture, Japan.
+The variety was created in 2003 from a cross between Sachinoka strawberries, a late-season variety with a robust flavor, and Akihime strawberries, a productive and early maturing cultivar.
+Marihime strawberries were evaluated and studied for several years after their creation.
+In 2008, the variety was released commercially and was officially registered as a new cultivar in 2010.
+Full-scale production began in 2011.
+Today Marihime strawberries are exclusively grown in the Wakayama Prefecture and are licensed to growers through the Wakayama Prefecture Strawberry Producer Association.
+In 2021, 242 households grew Marihime strawberries, and Kinokawa City is the central cultivation region within the prefecture.
+In Wakayama, Marihime and Sachinoka strawberries are the main commercial varieties and are sold through local markets and specialty grocers.
 The berries are also exported to neighboring countries, including Taiwan and Hong Kong.

-Recipes that include Marihime Strwberries.
+Recipes that include Marihime Strawberries.
 One is easiest, three is harder.